chrrs/camerapture/README.md

 - Commit and push a new tag. (example: `v1.2.3`)
     - Tag name is the version number prefixed by `v`.
 - Rebase other versions onto the main branch and fix all conflicts.
-- Manually trigger the Publish workflow on GitHub.
+- Manually trigger the Publish workflow on GitHub for every version.

 ## Credits